Shelby

 1. Fewer choices in the future

 Most routers are manufactured overseas.
-That means fewer new models may be available unless companies shift production or get special approval.
+That means fewer new models may be available unless companies shift production or get special approval. -- This is the part that has people worried.
+The US does not have the manufacturing infrastructure to produce the chips.
+Infrastructure must be built from the ground up.
+Smaller router manufacturers may be shut out entirely.

-2. Possible price increases
+2. Price increases

 3. Industry shake-up

-Companies may need to:
+Companies will need to:

 • Move manufacturing to the U.S.

-• Redesign products
+• potentially, redesign products

 • Or leave the U.S. market entirely